 - Whole: Obviously not precut, but they will stay moist through heating.

 For this slow cooker ham recipe, we prefer to use a precooked, whole (not spiral cut) boneless ham that is either cured, or cured and smoked.

 Cooking Ham in Crockpot

-Once you have the perfect ham, you’re going to place it in your slow cooker and cook for about 2-3 hours until it is heated through (a meat thermometer will read 140° when inserted in the thickest part).
+Once you have the perfect ham, you’re going to place it in your slow cooker with your glaze and cook for about 2-3 hours until it is heated through (a meat thermometer will read 140° when inserted in the thickest part).

-After the ham is heated through, take it out of the crockpot, slice and place back in the crock pot.
-Pour your pineapple brown sugar glaze over the top, and cook on warm/low for an additional hour.
+After the ham is heated through, take it out of the crockpot, slice and place back in the crock pot with the cooked glaze.
+Continue to cook on warm/low for an additional hour.